Berat Vs Gjirokaster: Which Albanian UNESCO City Is Better Today

 By Air

-The nearest international airport is Tirana International Airport, which is approximately a four-hour drive from Gjirokaster.
+The nearest international airport is Tirana International Airport, typically a four- to five-hour drive from Gjirokaster, depending on traffic and route.
 From the airport, you can hire a car or take a public bus to reach the city.

 By Road

-Gjirokaster is well-connected by road, with regular bus services running from Tirana, Sarande, and other major Albanian cities.
+Gjirokaster is well connected by road, with regular bus services from Tirana, Saranda, and other major Albanian cities.

 By Rail